 - API Store of Tenant_1 in Node 2

-- Copy the API Manager product pack to two different locations.
+- Copy the WSO2 API Manager product pack to two different locations.

 Go to the

-- Start both servers.
-Let's publish from the first instance of the API Manager to the Store of the second instance, which in this tutorial we consider as the external API Store.
+Let's publish from the first instance of WSO2 API Manager to the Store of the second instance, which in this tutorial we consider as the external API Store.

-- Log in to APIM admin console of the first instance (
+Sign in to the WSO2 API-M management console of the first instance (

 Click the Edit as Text link, uncomment the